Dosima fascicularis: Flotation

-Related species

-Although formerly placed in the genus Lepas, the buoy barnacle is now generally placed in the genus, Dosima.
-Dosima is distinguished from Lepas by the form of the carina, and by the exceptional thinness and brittleness of its exoskeleton.

 Distribution

 D. fascicularis has a cosmopolitan distribution, with a preference for temperate seas, having been found at latitudes from 71° North off Siberia to 57° South near Cape Horn.
 Groups have been observed journeying from Japan to the Hawaiian Islands in the Pacific Ocean, and sometimes wash up on westerly and southerly beaches in the British Isles, as well as westerly beaches further south in Europe.
 It is not normally found in the Mediterranean Sea, but may have begun to colonise there from the Atlantic Ocean.